 Kidnap the Teacher

-Collect money from each class every day for a week, keeping track of the total collected for the week.
-At the end of the week, special "officers" (members of the parent council or student council, community members) bring a substitute teacher into the class of the teacher whose students raised the most money.
+Students fundraise in their communities for a week.
+At the end of the week, money is counted and special "officers" (members of the parent council or student council, community members) bring a substitute teacher into the class of the teacher whose students raised the most money.
 They take the teacher away for an hour off and the students get a party.

 Silence Your Teacher